johndatserakis/koa-vue-notes-api/readme.md

 ### routes

 Very simple - here are our routes.
 I've broken it down into two files - this keeps things in control.
 Each route is nice and thin - all it's doing is calling a controller.
 Some routes are using that jwt middleware I mentioned earlier.
 Koa make it really nice and easy to add middleware to a route.
 Very cool.

-### sql

-I provided the sql code here you'll need when creating your database.
-I was hoping to find a nice database-migration library for node - but unfortunately I came up empty-handed.
-I tried TJ's - but I think it's not really supported anymore - didn't work for me using the latest Node and ES6/7 syntax.
-I'm keeping my eye out for one - let me know if you use one you like.

 ### static